Nkemjika1divine/PeopleBase/README.md

 ## License

-This project is licensed under the [License Name] - see the [LICENSE.md](LICENSE.md) file for details.
+This project is owned by Divine Nkemjika.
+Any attempt to steal it will result in cases you do not want on your doorsteps.